marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ## CollectionView's appendHtml

-By default the collection view will call jQuery's `.append` to move the HTML contents from the item view instance in to the collection view's `el`.
+By default the collection view will append the HTML of each ItemView into the element buffer, and then call jQuery's `.append` once at the end to move the HTML into the collection view's `el`.

 You can override this by specifying an `appendHtml` method in your view definition.
 This method takes three parameters and has no return